-I’ve seen far too many locals who are shortsighted, building hotels, resorts, and businesses to try to cash in on the latest travel fad.
+You see many locals who are shortsighted and start building hotels, resorts, and businesses to try to cash in on the latest travel fad.
 And who can blame them?
 People need to eat, kids need to be sent to college, and money needs to be earned.
 The future is someone else’s problem, right?
-And I can’t really fault a lot of people for that logic.
-I don’t agree with it, but how do you tell someone they can’t build something to feed their family?
-(I also think many countries in the world, including my own, should enact stronger environmental laws to help curb excessive building and development to ensure people take a longer view.)
+And I can’t really fault a lot of people for that.
+I don’t agree with that method of growth (not just in travel but in life in general), but how do you tell someone they can’t build something to feed their family?

-I remember reading an article by Thomas Freidman from The New York Times talking about the rainforest in Brazil.
-In an interview with a local activist, the activist said that people need to eat, and while some understand the need to protect the forest, with no alternative, people are going to choose food over protecting trees.
+I remember reading an article a few years back by Thomas Freidman from the New York Times talking about the rainforest in Brazil.
+In an interview, a local activist said that people need to eat, and, while most understand the need to protect the forest, with no alternative, people are going to choose food over protecting trees.

-And it’s not just small locals that do this.
+And it’s not just locals who do this.

 Large corporations come in and take full advantage of lax regulation, low wages, and corrupt officials.
 Greenwashing, the practice of pretending you’re engaging in environmentally friendly actions, is very prevalent in travel.

-That being said, I still mostly blame the tourists.
-I think as a writer it’s important for me to not only highlight destinations (go here!
-It’s great!) but to also emphasize responsibility so future generations can benefit from the place and enjoy it.
-There are a lot of great environmental travel blogs out there and while this site deals more with the practical side of travel, I’ve talked about ruined places before and the need for better environmental protection many times.
+But here’s why I put a lot of blame on visitors: As a writer, it’s important for me to not only highlight destinations (Go here!
+It’s great!), but to also emphasize responsibility so future generations can benefit from the place and enjoy it.
+There are a lot of great environmental travel blogs out there, and while this site deals more with the practical side of travel, I’ve talked about ruined places before and the need for better environmental protection many times.

-But as tourists we ALSO have a responsibility to the destination.
-This is where consumer choice and power really come to us.
-If we frequent operators, hotels, and services that are destructive — not only to the environment but also to the local economy — we can’t really be surprised when we encounter mass development and “ruined”, overcrowded attractions.
+But, as tourists, we ALSO have a responsibility to the destination.
+If we frequent operators, hotels, and services that are destructive — not only to the environment, but also to the local economy — we can’t really be surprised when we encounter mass development and “ruined,” overcrowded attractions.

 I feel that many people, when given the right information, will make the right choice.
-And as a travel writer, I’d like to encourage people to make that right choice.
-That means looking up the environmental record of the hotel or resort you are staying in, choosing a tour company that is ecologically friendly, and avoiding destinations that are already overdeveloped.
+And, as a travel writer, I’d like to encourage people to make that right choice.
+That means looking up the environmental record of the hotel or resort you’re staying in, choosing a tour company that is ecologically friendly, and avoiding destinations that are already overdeveloped.
 How do you do that?
 A little research and common sense.

 We all bear some responsibility, but those whose money supports the ruinous ways bear the most.

 Photo of Ko Phi Phi thanks to the Traveling Canucks.
-They’re a great blog.
-You should read them.
+It’s a great blog; you should read it.